Quorum 3.0 Update 44 July 21st, 2015

 - Considerably improved the stack trace information presented from errors.

-- Exceptions do not now have a corresponding $Interface type, unlike all
+- Errors do not now have a corresponding interface type generated, unlike all

 other Quorum classes in bytecode.
 The reason is because of the way Java handles

 exceptions in regard to its inheritance hierarchy (e.g., Throwable and below).